pingcap/docs/op-guide/tutorial/tidb-binlog.md

 TiDB Binlog is a stack of components that form a solution to push incremental updates to a TiDB Server cluster into any of a variety of downstream platforms.
 TiDB Binlog is distributed as a part of TiDB Enterprise Tools.

+TODO: add real-world use case description

 https://pingcap.com/docs/tools/tidb-binlog-cluster/

+# Overview

 TiDB Binlog comprises two components: the *pump* and the *drainer*.
 Several pump nodes make up a pump cluster.
 Each pump node connects to TiDB Server instances and receives updates made to each of the TiDB Server instances in a cluster.
-A drainer connects to the pump cluster and transforms updates into the correct format for a particular downstream destination, be if Kafka or another TiDB Cluster or a MySQL/MariaDB server.
+A drainer connects to the pump cluster and transforms updates into the correct format for a particular downstream destination, be it Kafka or another TiDB Cluster or a MySQL/MariaDB server.

 The clustered architecture of the pump component ensures that updates won't be lost as new TiDB Server instances join or leave the TiDB Cluster or pump nodes join or leave the pump cluster.

 This tutorial will start with a very simple TiDB Binlog deployment with a single node of each component (PD, TiKV Server, TiDB Server, pump, and drainer), set up to push data into a MariaDB Server instance.
 Later, we'll make the topology a little bit more complex by adding additional TiDB Server and pump nodes, and an additional drainer.
 This tutorial assumes you're using a modern Linux distribution on x86-64.
 I'll use a minimal CentOS 7 installation running in VMware for the examples.
+If you don't want to use local virtualization, you can easily and inexpensively start a CentOS 7 VM in your favorite cloud provider.

+# Installation

 We're using MariaDB Server in this case instead of MySQL Server because RHEL/CentOS 7 include MariaDB Server in their default package repositories.
 We'll need the client as well as the server for later, so let's install them now: